nandi95/vue-toastify/README.md

  - `vtPaused`
  - `vtResumed`
  - `vtDragStarted`
+ - `vtBeingDragged`
  - `vtDragFinished`

- to which you can listen by either the `listen` or the `listenOnce` methods.
+ to which you can listen by either the `listen` or the `listenOnce` method.
 The event's payload is an object containing the notification's id:
 ```javascript
 this.$vToastify.listen("vtDismissed", payload => console.log(payload.id))
 ```
+The drag events will also include a property called `position` which is an object of `{ x: Integer, y: Integer }` where x is left and y is top offset in pixels from the client view port.

 ### Miscellaous methods: